eventflow/Documentation/Documentation/GettingStarted.rst

   :lines: 30-55

-Be sure to read the section on :ref:`aggregates <aggregates>` to get all the details right, but for now the most important thing to note, is that the state of the aggregate (updating the ``_magicNumber`` variable) happens in the ``Apply(ExampleEvent)`` method.
+Be sure to read the section on :ref:`aggregates <aggregates>` to get all the details right.
+For now the most important thing to note, is that the state of the aggregate (updating the ``_magicNumber`` variable) happens in the ``Apply(ExampleEvent)`` method.
 This is the event sourcing part of EventFlow in effect.
 As state changes are only saved as events, mutating the aggregate state must happen in such a way that the state changes are replayed the next time the aggregate is loaded.
-EventFlow has a :ref:`set of different approaches <aggregates_applying_events>` that you can select from, but in this example we use the `Apply` methods as they are the simplest.
+EventFlow has a :ref:`set of different approaches <aggregates_applying_events>` that you can select from.
+In this example we use the `Apply` methods as they are the simplest.

 ..
 IMPORTANT::